 - Students must not bring to school or to any school-related activity offensive or dangerous items.

 - Students must not enter or take food or drink into any classroom or teaching area unless given permission by a member of staff.
 Chewing gum is forbidden at any school-related activity.

-- In areas such as the science laboratories, the Design and Technology Faculty, the computer laboratories, the performing arts studios, the gymnasium and other specialist areas, students must observe the special regulations which apply to those areas.
+- In areas such as the science laboratories, the Design, Production and Digital Technologies Faculty, the computer laboratories, the performing arts studios, the gymnasium and other specialist areas, students must observe the special regulations which apply to those areas.

 - During normal school hours students may not leave the grounds without permission from the Head of School.